 Sometimes blindness comes on very rapidly, but in many cases, kitties go blind so slowly that their owners don’t realize it right away.
 You may notice Fluffy bumping into things, particularly objects that have been moved from their usual spots or are in her way.
 She may start missing jumps and/or acting disoriented.
 If your furry pal’s vision is worse on one side, she may get startled by sudden movements on her good side.
 You may notice visible changes in the appearance of your pet’s eyes, such as redness, clouding, swelling, or discharge.
 Fluffy may miss her litterbox, and/or stay in spots that feel safe to her, such as her bed.
 Schedule a Veterinary Diagnostics appointment if you notice any of these symptoms to determine the underlying cause and begin treatment immediately.

 First and foremost, keep your feline buddy indoors.
 If Fluffy has access to a safe space that is completely enclosed, such as a run or catio, you may be able to let her enjoy fresh air there, but you’ll need to keep a close eye on her.
 It may be tempting to carry your furball everywhere, but this may do more harm than good, as she won’t be leaving scent trails with her paws.
 It’s also important to try to avoid startling your furry friend, as being surprised is a pet peeve for many kitties with vision issues.
 Finally, avoid rearranging things, and put barriers before potential dangers like stairs and fireplaces.
-Your vet can offer more detailed care instructions once a diagnosis has been made.
+Once your vet confirms the diagnosis, they’ll provide specific guidance on caring for blind cats.

 Please contact us, your Brampton, ON animal clinic, anytime.
 We’re here to help!